OfficeDev/office-js-docs-pr/docs/get-started/create-addin-commands.md

 ## Step 1: Start from a sample

 We strongly recommend that you start from one of the samples we provide in  [Office Add-in Commands Samples](https://github.com/OfficeDev/Office-Add-in-Command-Sample).
 Optionally, you can create your own manifest by following the steps in this guide.
 You can validate your manifest using the XSD file in the Office Add-in Commands Samples site.
-Ensure that you have read  [Add-in commands for Excel, Word and PowerPoint (Preview)](http://msdn.microsoft.com/library/5c898275-e47f-4e97-97df-098b769620d6%28Office.15%29.aspx) before using add-in commands.
+Ensure that you have read  [Add-in commands for Excel, Word and PowerPoint](http://msdn.microsoft.com/library/5c898275-e47f-4e97-97df-098b769620d6%28Office.15%29.aspx) before using add-in commands.

 ## Step 2: Create a task pane add-in